mfichman/winbrew/README.md

 Other package managers for Windows distribute software that's packaged via `msiexec` (or similar).
 These package managers aren't designed for developers, and don't really follow the "Homebrew spirit":

-* Don't duplicate what the system gives you already
+* Don't duplicate what the system gives
 * Use the default system compilers
 * Build from source
 * Formulae are simple scripts